HeringtonPress/OLC/21FightersofUud.md

 - You cannot do anything defensive, curative, or tactical with your allies.
 All you can do is attempt to kill things.
 - You cannot stop fighting until you kill, subdue, or drive off all enemies.
 If an ally has injured you this fight, they count as an enemy.

-To stop raging, Make a Wisdom Save at the start of your turn.
+To stop raging, Make a WIL Check at the start of your turn.

-### B: Danger Sense

-If you are surprised, you have a 50% chance to act in the surprise round anyway.
-If you encounter a creature no one in the group has seen before, you can roll under Intelligence to remember a detail or weakness, provided the creature is not unique.

-### B: A Taste of Home

-You can consume a special ration to regain 1d6+1 HP.
-This takes 1 round.
-Roll on the Table of Barbarian Delicacies.
-One “dose” costs 1gp and can be purchased in any trading city.
-3 doses fit in a single inventory slot.
-You cannot eat while raging, but you can immediately enter a rage after eating the ration.
-If you have any Lethal Damage, you instead heal to 0 HP.
-If an ally waves the ration under you nose, you can roll under Constitution to wake up.

-### C: Feat of Strength

-Once per day, you have 22 Strength for 1 round.
-Your Strength bonus is +4.

 ### C: Die Hard

-You have 4 rounds instead of 3 to remove all your Fatal Wounds.
+While raging instead of becoming incapacitated when you fall below zero HP you may now still act as normal, only accuring wounds after a number of rounds equal to your Barbarian templates.
+To stabalize you must first drop your rage which will render you incapacitated as normal.

 ### D: Tough

-Reduce all incoming damage by 1 point.
-Gain +2 to Saves vs. Mind Altering Effects, including your save to end a Rage.
+Gain +1 Resistance regardless of Armour.
+Gain +4 to Saves vs. Mind Altering Effects, including your save to end a Rage.

-### Who Are You?

-You are from Foreign Parts.
-The language of people Around Here is strange to you; their customs are sometimes amusing and sometimes disgusting.
-You might worship the Authority as they do, but you might be from a heretical sect or cult.
-You are a probably a member of the Third Estate or an Outlaw.
-You carry your own law and customs.

 </p>
 </details>